International Women's Day: 2012

 Oxfam America invited people to celebrate inspiring women in their lives by sending a free International Women's Day e-Card or honoring a woman whose efforts had made a difference in the fight against hunger and poverty with Oxfam's International Women's Day award.

 On the occasion of International Women's Day 2012, the ICRC called for more action to help the mothers and wives of people who have gone missing during armed conflict.
 The vast majority of people who go missing in connection with conflict are men.
 As well as the anguish of not knowing what has happened to the missing husband or son, many of these women face economic and practical difficulties.
 The ICRC underlined the duty of parties to this conflict to search for the missing and provide information to the families.

+Kabul's first internet cafe for women, named the Sahar Gul internet cafe, was opened on International Women's Day in 2012.

+On International Women's Day 2012 Alesha Dixon launched Avon's Pass It On campaign to highlight domestic abuse issues in the United Kingdom by encouraging the purchase of a necklace, described by her as "a symbol of women's empowerment, and infinite possibilities for women"; the proceeds from those purchases were donated to Refuge and Women's Aid.

 2013

 The International Committee of the Red Cross (ICRC) drew attention to the plight of women in prison.

-The theme for International Women's Day 2013 was "A promise is a promise: time for action to end violence against women."

 It was reported the 70% of women worldwide experience some sort of physical or sexual violence in their life.
-Irina Bovoka, UNESCO Director General on International Women's day 2013, stated that in order "to empower women and ensure equality, we must challenge every form of violence every time it occurs."
+Irina Bovoka, UNESCO Director General as of International Women's Day 2013, stated that in order "to empower women and ensure equality, we must challenge every form of violence every time it occurs."
 In view of the increase in violence against women and following the brutal attack on Malala Yousafzai in October 2012, the UN focused their attention on ending violence against women and made this the central theme for International Women's Day 2013.
 UNESCO acknowledged that violence against young girls was one of the major reasons for girls not attending school and subsequently collaborated with governments around the globe to support women's rights in providing a quality education in a safe environment.

 For a more cultural and artistic celebration, UNESCO also held a concert in Paris as a "Tribute to Women in Music: from the romantic to the electronics".

+Bhagat Phool Singh Government Medical College for Women was inaugurated on International Women's Day 2013; it is the first women's Government Medical College of independent India and the first such institution in North India since Delhi's Lady Hardinge Medical College that was established in 1914.

+Bobbi Brown Cosmetics launched the Pretty Powerful Campaign for Women & Girls on International Women's Day in 2013.
+Pretty Powerful supports organizations that seek to empower women through job skills training programs and girls through education.